hoppersroppers/courses/navyCTF.md

 ---
 [//]: # (56,532,activities/assign_532,C:\Users\devey\Downloads\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf\backup-moodle2-course-6-intro_to_ctfs-20200325-1544-nu-nf~\activities\assign_532\assign.xml)
 # Hacker Attitude
-Read this post: [http://www.catb.org/~esr/faqs/hacker-howto.html](http://www.catb.org/~esr/faqs/hacker-howto.html) It isn't perfect, but it will do for now until I write a new one.
-The biggest problem with this is that the author, while once a famous hacker and important member of the open source movement, is a total asshole.
+Read this post: [http://www.catb.org/~esr/faqs/hacker-howto.html](http://www.catb.org/~esr/faqs/hacker-howto.html) It isn't perfect, but it will do for now until I write a new one.?The biggest problem with this is that the author, while once a famous hacker and important member of the open source movement, is a total asshole.
 None of the content is bad, but we are in the process of trying to write something to replace all of his content in this curriculum.

 While there is a lot in there that is very interesting, the most important part is the hacker attitude.